 LED Strip Colors

-Color temperature is very different than the color of LED light.
 Color temperature is how we differentiate the various white colors that an LED can produce.
 Temperature indicates how ‘warm’ or ‘cool’ the light appears.
 Temperature is measured in Kelvin with higher temps representing cool colors (blueish hue) and lower temps representing warmer colors (yellowish light you would expect from a bulb).
 See below for a more visual explanation.

 Installation of LED Strip Lights